Swap to Performing arts or Games or go back to all job sectors

 You can search volunteering opportunities through The National Council for Voluntary Organisations and Do IT.

-You could take a proofreading or editing course, like the ones offered by the The Publishing Training Centre or the Chartered Institute of Editing and Proofreading (CIEP).
+You could take a proofreading or editing course, like the ones offered by:

 Some publishing houses run graduate training schemes and internships.

-Employers will often expect you to have some experience in the publishing industry which you can get from:shadowing someone who works in publishing; working on a student magazine or website; doing admin work in a publishing company
+Employers often expect you to have some experience in the publishing industry which you can get from:shadowing someone who works in publishing; working on a student magazine or website; doing admin tasks in a publishing company

 You can also find out more about working in this and other creative careers from Discover Creative Careers.

-With experience, you could become a features writer, chief sub editor or production editor.
+With experience, you could become a:features writer; chief sub-editor; production editor

 Many copy editors work freelance.